-Other than the traditional act of smoking marijuana, these days you can vape, bake edibles, and use topicals and tonics.
-You can even use cannabis body lotion and chapstick.
+Other than the traditional act of smoking marijuana, these days, users can vape, bake edibles, and use topicals or tonics to get high in states where THC consumption is legal.
+Body lotion and chapstick with cannabidiol (CBD) exist, too, to deliver purported relaxing effects without the high.
 But not all methods of getting stoned are as good as others.
 In fact, there are some that might be outright dangerous.
 Ever heard of dabbing?
-If you're a marijuana aficionado and you don't know what dabbing is, you might want to listen up, because there are health risks to doing dabs that go beyond other forms of marijuana use.

-Dabs are highly concentrated doses of cannabis, and they're often made at home by everyday weed enthusiasts.
-You create dabs by placing marijuana trimmings into a glass or metal pipe and blasting them with butane to extract THC from the plant.
-The result is a thick, sticky substance that resembles hardened candle wax; a nasty, brownish-green kind of candle wax, that is.
-This substance, also called butane hash oil (BHO), is then smoked using a bong or pipe, giving such a potent high that is said to be like the very first time you ever got stoned.
-Although this particular use of marijuana isn't new to the world, it has been gaining momentum over the last couple years, particularly with the younger experimental crowd who's looking for stronger and stronger ways to get stoned.
-Experts are coming forward, however, to urge caution when creating and using dabs, as there are some dangers that come along with it.
+Dabs are highly concentrated doses of cannabis, and they're often made at home by by placing marijuana trimmings into a glass or metal pipe and blasting them with butane to extract THC from the plant.
+The result is a thick, sticky substance that resembles hardened candle wax.
+This substance, also called butane hash oil (BHO), is then smoked using a bong or pipe, giving an extremely potent high.
+Because of this high and the possible danger of extracting it, experts urge caution when creating and using dabs.

 1. You Could Severely Burn Yourself During The Extraction Process

-The extraction process is what experts are particularly nervous about, because it requires everyday folks to use butane, which is a highly volatile, unpredictably dangerous gas.
-John Stogner, an assistant professor of criminology at the University of North Carolina at Charlotte, led a study about the health risks of dabbing that was published in Pediatrics, and he says that it's all too easy to obtain severe burns and injuries in the creation process.
-Butane can heat up the metal or glass you're using to extract THC so high that any body parts that come into contact with the materials can be injured in the blink of an eye, particularly if you're already high while doing it.
+The extraction process requires everyday folks to use butane, which is a highly volatile, unpredictable, and dangerous gas.
+A 2015 study about the health risks of dabbing published in the journal Pediatrics, found that it's all too easy to obtain severe burns and injuries in the creation process.
+Butane can heat up the metal or glass used to extract THC so high that any body parts that come into contact with the materials can be burned in the blink of an eye.

-2. ...
-And You Could Harm Other People As Well
+2. It Could Harm Other People As Well

-Not only are you subject to getting injured by using butane to turn marijuana into dabs, but you also run the risk of starting a fire that directly impacts the people around you.
-In November 2013, David Schultz, 33 years old, caused an explosion in his apartment building while using butane for an extraction process.
-As a result, seven people who lived on the premises were hospitalized and one 87-year-old woman died from injuries sustained while she was trying to escape the building.
-He was sentenced to nine years in prison.
+Not only is the primary user subject to getting injured by using butane to turn marijuana into dabs, but they also run the risk of starting a fire.
+In November 2013, a man caused an explosion in his apartment building while using butane to extract dabs, and was ultimately sentenced to nine years in prison.

 3. The High Is Extremely Powerful